clelange/htc-operator/README.md

 The operator pod uses a Docker image based on `build/Dockerfile`.
-The user inside the container must be the same as in the `kinit-secret`, so the line
+The user inside the container must be the same as in the `kinit-secret`, so the following line has to be updated:

 ```
 ARG USER_NAME=<your_username>
 ```

-has to be updated.

 Then two separate executables have to be compiled into a directory that will be moved to the container: